 It has not been an easy exercise to bring the existing document into a modern format which perhaps explains why it has not been attempted before.
 However, in circumstances where the current document has been the subject of a significant number of amendments since 1973, the time is right for renewal.”

 Also, for many years, the Constitution made no provision for proxy voting.
 Well, the Corporations Act says you must make provision for proxy voting.
 No choice.
 So we must change the Constitution in order to comply with the law.
 But what we can do to stop unfair manipulation is to limit the number of proxies any one individual can have.
 And that’s what the Board is recommending.

 Even allowing for the legal jargon, it’s not hard to see the challenge staring us in the face.
 It really is time to modernize our Constitution.

 But how can you really be sure that this isn’t just about the Board trying to get more control?
 Well, the objective of the SSAA (Vic) Constitution always has and will continue to be about protecting the interests of members.
 Board members come and go.
 The Constitution stays.
 So it is vital we get it right.
 Looking at what the company lawyer has drafted, we believe we have done that.

 Many of you will remember the attempts at modernising made in years gone by, but nothing ever seemed to eventuate.
 It’s now time to actually move forward.
 We urge you to vote in favour of modernizing the Constitution when the time comes.

 The Proposed Modernised Constitution may be found here.

-Get important information regarding the SSAA; shooting sports and hunting, delivered straight to your inbox.
+SUBSCRIBE HERE to get the Vic Shooter magazine and other important information regarding the SSAA, shooting sports and hunting, delivered straight to your inbox.

 5pm - 9pm Monday, Tuesday & Thursday